josh-works/josh-works.github.io/_posts/2022-07-03-2022-context-setting-resources-for-certain-classes-of-relationship-difficulties.md

 [^what-that-means]: I know, that's nebulous.
 Feel free to circle around with an IRL conversation/email/WhatsApp voice message/whatever.
 As I'm getting a better handle on what's going on (this write-up is a piece of that) I'm getting a better grasp on a peaceful disposition.
 And perhaps as I get more of a peaceful disposition, I get a better handle on what's going on.

+### Contributing circumstances

-I believe "systems" and "dynamics" are closely related to "complex reactive systems", and thus any discussion of failure or errors is best informed by approaching the issue with the 18 questions/statements of [How Complex Systems Fail: Being a Short Treatise on the Nature of Failure; How Failure is Evaluated; How Failure is Attributed to Proximate Cause; and the Resulting New Understanding of Patient Safety](https://how.complexsystems.fail/)
+I believe "systems" and "dynamics" are closely related to "complex reactive systems", and thus any discussion of failure or errors is best informed by approaching the issue with the 18 questions/statements of [How Complex Systems Fail: Being a Short Treatise on the Nature of Failure; How Failure is Evaluated; How Failure is Attributed to Proximate Cause; and the Resulting New Understanding of Patient Safety](https://how.complexsystems.fail/).[^complex-systems]

+Every one of these has a huge story behind it, but I don't have the time or desire to talk about them right now.

+- it's hard to get pregnant. we had two miscarriages along the way.
+- I got a bad back injury.
+It was _bad_, and affected me for a long time in profound ways.
+- we bought an old house, moved into it.
+- Kristi's dad unexpectedly passed away in January 2020
+- Covid blew holes in our normal group of relationships and friendships
+- I tried to do like three different hard things at the same time [^hard-things]
+- I was also trying to do a few less-hard things

+Throughout all of this, a theme of "emotional abandonment" kept surfacing.
+Tension and silence dominated my life, in a way that caused active, on-going pain.

+[^hard-things]: Here's the hard things:

+    1. climbing (I _finally_ had been making gains in pushing climbing grades (not unimportant to me))
+    2: caring _a lot_ about 'the nighborhood'/Golden
+    3: starting a software consulting business.
+    4. getting significantly injured: I kept saying "oh, it's just back pain", and then commenting "and that's why I cannot walk without a big limp" or "I've not stood up straight in months!" and often was met with horror.
+I ran the Leadville Marathon in 2019.
+Even after months of rehab, I couldn't "run" 10 steps without pain, and I wasn't able to just... walk, indefinately, without discomfort.
+Everything started hurting.
+(Back, neck, knees).
+I was depressed, and couldn't find the enthusiasm to work out.
+This was one of the ways I was asking Kristi for help, and felt more or less 'emotionally abandoned' in it.
+    5.

+    , and it feels like we "adopted" Golden/Iowa St as 'our' neighborhood.
+I really wanted to see it thrive, and thought that with our efforts, we could build some real community.
+(We did!
+Threw a few parties, invited the neighborhood, and had many gatherings, large and small.
+These remain the high point of my time in this house.)

 Nature and nurture (genetics and environment) matter, for both of us.